rage/cyber-security-base-19/data/module-2/part-1/web.md

 talked with.
 One of the simplest approaches for trying out such discussion is the use of [Telnet](https://en.wikipedia.org/wiki/Telnet), which is available in most of the operating systems: if not, you can always download e.g.
-[PuTTY](https://en.wikipedia.org/wiki/PuTTY).
-Modern macos no longer has built-in Telnet but you can use netcat (nc) like demonstrated [here](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544).
+[PuTTY](https://en.wikipedia.org/wiki/PuTTY) (with PuTTY make sure that your connection type is raw).
+Modern MacOS no longer has built-in Telnet but you can use netcat (nc) like demonstrated [here](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544).

 Telnet connections are made to a specific address and to a specific port.
 For